-SHRA, on behalf of the City and County of Sacramento, anticipates that over the course of the Strategic Plan it will have CDBG, CDBG-CV, HOME, ESG, ESG-CV, and HOPWA available for use in the jurisdictions.
+SHRA, on behalf of the City and County of Sacramento, anticipates that over the course of the Strategic Plan it will have CDBG, CDBG-CV, HOME, HOME-ARP, ESG, ESG-CV, and HOPWA available for use in the jurisdictions.
 Along with these federal entitlements, jurisdictions may elect to utilize Section 108 loans, Low-Income Housing Tax Credits, and the State of California's housing programs to support housing development.
-The City of Sacramento has received a Section 108 loan of \$16.4 million as a resource for the Marisol Village (formerly Twin Rivers) Transit Oriented Development and Light Rail Station Project.
-The funding will be used for the construction of new infrastructure.
+The City of Sacramento has received a Section 108 loan of \$16.4 million as a resource for the Mirasol Village (formerly Twin Rivers) Transit Oriented Development and Light Rail Station Project.
+The funding will be used for the construction of new infrastructure including streets and wet and dry utilizies, and an early childhood education center .
 The local Housing Trust Fund monies is limited as commercial development which generates these funds has stalled in recent years, but it is possible over a five-year period for commercial development to increase thereby generating growth in the trust funds to use for projects or matches.